cloudmesh-community/fa18-516-17/project-report/report.md

 For a retailer with thousands of stores and thousands of products capturing all of the data necessary results in petabytes of data.
 In addition, data is constantly being created as products move in the supply chain, sell in the stores and forecasting and planning are continually being processed in the background.
 HDFS accommodates these demands with its design.

 First, it is possible to store files of any size on HDFS.
 The distributed file system breaks down files that potentially petabytes in size into smaller pieces or blocks and each piece could be stored on different machines if needed.
-In this system, a HDFS master node known as a NameNode and a slave node is called a DataNode.
+In this system, an HDFS master node known as a NameNode and a slave node is called a DataNode.
 NameNodes maintain and manage all information about all files and directories stored on HDFS including the file system tree and metadata.
 DataNodes are the actual storage for the blocks.
 NameNode sends blocks to the DataNodes to store and DataNodes continuously report their status back including the list of blocks they are storing.
 This makes it possible to store files of any size on a Hadoop cluster.

 For this implementation, we are keeping the NameNode and the DataNode on the same VirtualBox with the set of sample data.
 As a future consideration, to do this at scale, the DataNodes would be distributed across many servers.
 In addition, to fully leverage HDFS, the retailer data would be stored in larger files instead of millions of smaller files resulting in the NameNode using less memory.